-Since arriving Abuja days ago, Nigeria’s senior women’s national team have refused to leave their hotel until the Nigeria Football Federation pay up all their allowances and bonuses for clinching the 10th Women’s Africa Cup of Nations.
+Since their arrival in Abuja days ago, Nigeria’s senior women’s national team have refused to leave their hotel until the Nigeria Football Federation (NFF) pay up all their allowances and bonuses for clinching the 10th Women’s Africa Cup of Nations.

 And according to the BBC, one of the players, who prefers to remain anonymous, has insisted that their sit-in protest at the Agura hotel will continue until their outstanding bonuses and allowances which dates back to qualifying, are paid.

 “We are tired of the lies and false promises from the NFF,” the player told BBC Sport.

 “They told us we would be paid before the tournament in Cameroon, but that never happened.

 “We continued playing and now we are owed additional allowances and bonuses for winning the competition itself.